Admiring Light

 That said, there is still definitely a market for the Leica 45.
 It is also an excellent lens, and it may make a lot more sense for those shooters who are using Panasonic bodies, as the 45mm has built in optical image stabilization.
 This can be a pretty big deal when shooting macro, and is certainly a big plus for the 45mm.
 It is also a shorter lens, and so it makes the overall package a little smaller to carry.
 Ultimately, the OIS and the desired focal length for your shooting should be the primary concerns when choosing between these two lenses.
 If you shoot with a body like the Olympus E-M5, however, and you don’t have a focal length preference, then save your money and get the better lens optically in the 60mm f/2.8.

-8 thoughts on “Macro Battle Part 2 – Olympus 60mm vs Leica 45mm”
+8 responses to “Macro Battle Part 2 – Olympus 60mm vs Leica 45mm”

 Jordan, as you also tested the Oly 75/1.8, which lens do you consider to be the sharpest of these two?